Rawal77/ml-learning-journey/README.md

   - Worked with row operations, including selecting with .loc[] and .iloc[], adding new rows, and deleting rows.
   - Used aggregation functions like mean(), sum(), and count() to summarize data.

+**Day 13:**   Pandas – Filtering, Missing Data Handling, and Advanced Methods
+  - Practiced filtering DataFrame rows based on conditions, such as selecting records with a specific grade or age above a threshold.
+  - Explored handling missing data using fillna() to replace NaN values and dropna() to remove them.
+  - Explored DataFrame attributes like index, columns, values, shape, and data types for better understanding.
+  - Applied functions to DataFrame columns using apply(), demonstrating transformations like multiplying numerical values.